SU_B_02

 [r] Hm hm.

-[i] In your opinion, why are the people who are here […]
+[i] In their opinion why the people who are here […]

 [r] Hm hm

-[i] The people who have the opportunity or the government should take precautions to prevent people from [preventing] the risk of crossing the sea.
-People take the risk of drowning [on themselves] at the seaside just to come here.
-How do you see it?
+[i] The people who have the opportunity or the government should take precautions to prevent people from preventing the risk of crossing over the sea.
+People take the risk of drowning at the sea just to come here.
+How do you see that?

-[r] I am not going to talk about politics here because politics is not for me.
-But I [can] say the following about it: young people, for example, are educated.
-Some of them have finished their studies.
-They can’t find a job.
-They can only have breakfast if their mothers give them 5000 GNF, for example.
+[r] I will not comment on politics here because politics is not for me.
+But I [can] say the following: The young people are, for example, formed.
+Some of them studied.
+You can’t find a job.
+You can only have breakfast if yours Mothers, for example, give them 5000 GNF.
 That can also be a reason for escape.
-If, for example, you see your friends of the same age, how things are going with you.
-The thought that they are as old as you are.
-When you go to school to university and you finish it and the other goes to Marché Madina [Market in Conakry].
-If he is more successful than yourself, then you are ashamed.
+If, for example, the peers Friends see how they continue.
+The idea that it is as old as you are.
+When you go to school until Uni and this has also ended and the other goes to the Marché Madina market [Markt in Conakry].
+If this is more successful than yourself, you are ashamed.
 You are afraid.
-You worry and you’re a young adult.
+You are worried and you are a young adult.
 You can’t afford 50,000 GNF.
-That’s five euros.
+That corresponds to five euros.
 You can’t afford 100,000 GNF.
-You can’t blame yourself.
-If you see clothes, you can’t afford them.
-Where you are there is a lot of unrest.
+You cannot accuse yourself of some.
+When you see clothes you can’t afford them.
+There is a lot of unrest where you are.
 The government shines through absence.
-You are afraid of being insulted.
+You are afraid to be insulted.
 That is the reason why people run away.
-What I can say here, for example, if they can support people to become self-employed, to start companies, for example.
-Things like making investments there to give young people the opportunity to stay there.
-In this way one could prevent them from deciding not to go by sea.
-One should give the people there the opportunity to live from their own achievements.
-This is not about financing the families, but about being able to earn a living.
-That would be my request, if it were possible.
-If there were support for the young people to prevent them from having to choose the way across the sea.
+What I can say here, for example, if you can support people, to start independently, to found companies, for example.
+To make things like investments there to Young people offer the opportunity to stay there.
+So you could prevent you from not deciding on the way across the sea.
+[One should give the people there the opportunity to live from their own achievements.
+Here it is not about financing the families, but first to be able to earn their own livelihood.
+That would be my request if it were possible.
+If there were support for the young people to prevent them from making a decision for the way across the sea.
 The young people need support.
-And so this tragic way could be stopped.
-After all, that is very sad.
+And so you could prevent this tragic path.
+After all, that’s very sad.
 To see that makes me very sad.
 Yes, that makes me very sad.

-[i] Your remarks correspond to reality.
-I am now asking you questions […]
+[i] Your versions correspond to reality.
+I’m asking you now […]

 [r] Hm hm.

-[i] […] about your story.
-We have now reached the point where the question of how and [afte[r] leaving one’s own country is asked.
-The difficulties you encountered.
-Yes, as you yourself said, about your brother, or your younger brother.
+[i] […] About their history.
+We have now arrived at the point Where the question of how, [after] Leaving your own country.
+The difficulties that met you.
+Yes, as you said it yourself, about yours Brother, or her younger brother.

-When they were ready to leave and you were told that it was about to start.
+[i] When they were ready to break up and they are told that it is going to start now.

 [r] Hm hm.

-[i] You said that it was hard for you to say goodbye.
+[i] They said that the farewell It was difficult for them.
 Could you tell us something about it?
-Was it more spiritual for you?
+Was it more mental nature for them?
 How was it?

-[r] That was very hard for me.
+[r] It was very difficult for me.
 I cried.
-I was holding my brother [name] because I like him so much.
-When I talk about [name], I cry because I like [name] so much.
-I like it, and there’s no one who can replace it in my heart.
+I have my brother [name] captured because I love it so much.
+When I talk about [name], the tears come because I like to have [name] so much.
+I like it and there is no one who can replace his place in my heart.
 When I said goodbye to the family, I said goodbye to everyone.
 Everyone greeted me warmly.
-But when [name] greeted me, it made me very concerned.
-I cried inwardly and couldn’t and couldn’t stop during the journey.
-It often occurred to me and when I found out that he was not well, I was afraid that he would die without us meeting again.
-All this because I like him so much.
-He is [my] biological brother.
+But as [name] Greeted me, that made me very affected.
+I cried internally and could not stop during the trip.
+I often came up with the thought and when I found out that that he is not doing well in terms of health I was afraid that he died without having seen each other again.
+All of this because I like it so much.
+He is [my] Biological brother.
 I love him.
 He is also our youngest.
 He is our Benjamin.
 But that really affected me.
-I cried from the heart, thoughts [_?] and cried.
-Hmm hm.
+I got my heart, thoughts [_?]
+And cried.
+Hmm Hm.

-[i] That doesn’t make saying goodbye easy and they really suffered from it.
-They didn’t have it easy either.
+[i] That doesn’t make the farewell easy and they really suffered from it.
+You didn’t have it easy either.

 [r] Hm hm.

-[i] And what do they miss now?
+[i] And something you miss now?
 Or don’t you want to talk about it?

-[r] No, no, we can talk about it.
-When I left the country, I left my mother there, my father was sick at the time.
-When I got my visa, I wasn’t advised to go back to Dalaba.
-I wanted to say goodbye to my father and also went to him.
-He was lying in bed.
-I said the following to him: “Papa, may it be God’s will that we meet again”.
-He is pictured here.
-He can be seen in the photo here.
+[r] No, no we can talk about it.
+When I left the country, I left my mother there, my father was sick in time.
+When I got my visa, I was advised to go back to Dalaba.
+I wanted to say goodbye to my father and went to him too.
+He was in bed.
+I said the following to him: “Papa, it may be God’s will that we see each other again.”
+He is shown here.
+He can be seen here in the photo.
 He can be seen here on my PC.
-That’s him.
-This is my father, my older sister, Mama.
-He is […] my father, my older sister Mama, my cousin and he is my uncle.
+That is he.
+This is my father My older sister, mom.
+He is […] my father, my older sister Mom, my cousin and he is my uncle.

 [i] Okay.

 [r] Yes.
 Here is my father, in the middle is my cousin Diadia Mama, next to her my uncle.
-But when I found out that the […] had passed away, I was very moved.
-That was very difficult for me.
-I had heard myself from my father with the words “Papa, may it be God’s will that we meet again”. said goodbye.
-He himself said, “I’m sick now and I don’t think we’ll see each other again, my child.”
-When I think about it, my tears come.
+But when I learned that the […] Died, that moved me very much.
+It was very difficult for me.
+I had my father with the words “Papa, it likes it God’s will to see each other again. ” He himself said: “I’m sick now and I don’t think we will see each other again, my child.”
+When I think about it, the tears come to me.
 Then I am sad and cry inside.

-These are difficulties that many have when they separate from the family.
-Did I understand correctly that their father died?
+[i] These are difficulties that many have when they separate from the family.
+I understood it correctly that your father died?

 [r] Amen.

-Your parents, no matter how authoritarian he is, when he dies, it’s always sad.
-One feels with me and my father loved me very much.
+[i] Your parents, no matter how authoritarian he is, if he tangled, it is always sad.
+You feel with you and my father loved me very much.

-[i] With us everyone has a namesake, Who is your namesake?
+[i] With us everyone has a namesake, Who is her namesake?

-[r] [laughs] um, me, my namesake’s name is [name].
+[r] [laughs] um, I, my namesake is called [name].
 She is the wife of Alhadji Ibrahima Leylegessi.
 We are related and she is a good friend of my mother.
 My namesake and is a very good friend of my mother.
 They are very good friends.
-I owe my name to her.
-I owe my name to her. [name].
+I owe her my name to her.
+I owe her my name to her.
+[Name].
 I like my name.
 My namesake loves me.
-When I was little, she gave me gifts.
-She also gave me gold, which my namesake gave me.
+When I was small, she gave me gifts.
+I also have gold from her, which my namesake gave me.
 The gold is with us.

-[i] Eh voilà, you told me about the difficulties you faced before your departure.
+[i] Eh voilà, you have told about difficulty with which you were faced with your departure.

 [r] Hm hm.